ventsislav-georgiev/graphql-go/README.md

 The method has up to two arguments:

-- Optional `context.Context` argument.
+- Optional arguments:
+  * `context.Context`
+  * `types.FieldDefinition` Meta for the GraphQL field that is being resolved.
+  * `types.PathSegment` An recursive structure holding all the resolvers i.e. for `book.author.name` when passed to the `name` field resolver it will contain the resolvers for `author` and `book` also.
+  * `types.SelectedFields` Meta for the GraphQL selected fields of a type.
-- Mandatory `*struct { ... }` argument if the corresponding GraphQL field has arguments.
-The names of the struct fields have to be [exported](https://golang.org/ref/spec#Exported_identifiers) and have to match the names of the GraphQL arguments in a non-case-sensitive way.
+- Mandatory arguments if the corresponding GraphQL field has arguments:
+  * `*struct { ... }` The names of the struct fields have to be [exported](https://golang.org/ref/spec#Exported_identifiers) and have to match the names of the GraphQL arguments in a non-case-sensitive way. or
+  * `map[string]interface{}` Provides a non-type checked way of receiving all passed arguments to the GraphQL field.

 The method has up to two results: